 But how exactly do these scaffolds work?
 How are neural cells able to spatially arrange themselves while communicating effectively with each other?

 Fibrous scaffolds may be the key to answering this question – these scaffolds are extensively used in biomedical engineering research.
 The 3D structures of these fibrous scaffolds greatly resemble the extracellular matrix (ECM), which is a complex, woven network of proteins, cells, and molecules that provide structural support to cells.
-Thus, fibrous scaffolds mimic a physiologically related environment for cell adhesion, growth, and networking.
+Therefore, fibrous scaffolds mimic a physiologically related environment for cell adhesion, growth, and networking.
 The 3D aspect of these scaffolds allows the cells to grow in different directions, which allows researchers to determine how the morphology of fibers influences growth, signaling, and the microenvironment of neural cells.

 The Experiment and Crucial Findings